Surrealism-All/SurrealismUI/README.md

 ![image-20230910105946372](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20230910105946372.png)

-### SURCollapse
+### SCollapse
-SURCollapse is a foldable panel
+SCollapse is a foldable panel

-This is the outter of the Collapse, what really works is SURCollapseItem
+This is the outter of the Collapse, what really works is SCollapseItem

 The outter only serves as a standard layout , this is a zero cost construction

 #### properties
-- see SURCard
+- see SCard
 #### functions
-- see SURCard
+- see SCard
 #### callbacks
-- see SURCard
+- see SCard

-### SURCollapseItem
+### SCollapseItem
-SURCollapseItem is a component of SURCollapse, without which SURCollapse will not work You can customize the components or use the default text display method in it
+SCollapseItem is a component of SCollapse, without which SCollapse will not work You can customize the components or use the default text display method in it
 #### properties
 - `in property <length> item-height`: set height of detail